Skip to main content

 How marketplaces justify high fees

 Ticketing companies often point to the cost of technology, security, customer support, and fraud prevention to explain service fees.
-They argue that secure digital delivery, mobile ticketing, access control equipment, and 24/7 support require ongoing investment.
+Secure digital delivery, mobile ticketing, access control, and 24/7 support require ongoing investment.

-Resale platforms also take on risk when something goes wrong — for example, if tickets are invalid or a seller fails to deliver.
-Buyer guarantees and chargeback handling are baked into their economics, and some of that cost shows up in fees.
+Resale platforms also take on risk when something goes wrong—invalid tickets, failed delivery, chargebacks.
+Buyer guarantees are part of their economics, and some of that cost shows up in fees on one or both sides of the trade.

 What you can actually control as a seller

-You can't change a marketplace's base fee structure, but you can choose where and how you list:
+You cannot rewrite a marketplace's fee schedule, but you can choose where and how you list:

 • Compare estimated seller fees across marketplaces before you list.

-• Run the same ticket through multiple payout scenarios so you're not surprised later.
+• Run the same ticket through multiple payout scenarios so you are not surprised later.

-The ticket resale payout calculator is built for exactly this: it helps you turn fee structures into estimated take-home numbers so you can decide what feels fair.
+The ticket resale payout calculator turns fee structures into estimated take-home numbers so you can decide what feels fair before you commit to a listing.

 Ticket fee FAQ

-Why do ticket fees sometimes feel higher than the ticket itself?
+Why are ticket fees sometimes so high compared to the ticket price?

-Are ticket fees different on the primary vs. resale market?
+Are ticket fees different on primary versus resale marketplaces?

 Yes.
-Primary ticket sellers (like the original box office) often charge their own service and order fees, while resale marketplaces add buyer and seller fees on top of whatever the initial price was.
-In some cases, the same major company participates in both the primary and secondary market, which is part of why regulators have scrutinized how fees are disclosed and structured.
+Primary sellers such as box offices or official ticketing partners charge their own service and order fees on initial sales, while resale marketplaces add buyer and seller fees on secondary transactions.
+In some cases, the same large companies participate in both primary and resale markets, which is one reason regulators pay close attention to how fees are disclosed.

-Even when you see marketing like “no fees,” the cost of running the platform still has to be covered somehow — often through higher base prices or fees shifted to the other side of the transaction.
-Policy efforts around all-in pricing are less about eliminating fees entirely and more about making total costs clearer up front.
+Even when a site advertises low or no added fees, the underlying costs of running the platform still need to be covered.
+Often that means higher base prices or fees shifted to another part of the transaction.
+Current policy discussions around all-in pricing are focused less on eliminating fees entirely and more on making the total price clear early in the purchase process.